Metrication in the United States: 19th century

-In 1832, the customary system of units was formalized.

 In the early 19th century, the U.S. Coast and Geodetic Survey, the government's surveying and map-making agency, used a physical meter standard, the "Committee Meter", brought from Switzerland.

+In 1832, the Treasury Department adopted standards for the main customary units, including the yard, the avoirdupois pound, the 231-cubic-inch gallon and the Winchester bushel, based on work by Ferdinand Rudolph Hassler.

 Shortly after the American Civil War, the 39th United States Congress protected the use of the metric system in commerce with the Metric Act of 1866 and supplied each state with a set of standard metric weights and measures.

-In 1875, the United States solidified its commitment to the development of the internationally recognized metric system by becoming one of the original seventeen signatory nations to the Metre Convention, also known as the Treaty of the Metre.
-The signing of this international agreement concluded five years of meetings in which the metric system was reformulated, refining the accuracy of its standards.
-The Metre Convention established the International Bureau of Weights and Measures (Bureau international des poids et mesures, BIPM) in Sèvres, France, to provide standards of measurement for worldwide use.
+In 1875, the United States became one of the original seventeen signatory nations to the Metre Convention, also known as the Treaty of the Metre.
+The treaty concluded five years of meetings in which the metric system was reformulated and its standards refined.
+It established the International Bureau of Weights and Measures (Bureau international des poids et mesures, BIPM) in Sèvres, France, to provide standards of measurement for worldwide use.

-Under the Mendenhall Order of 1893, metric standards, developed through international cooperation under the auspices of BIPM, were officially adopted as the fundamental standards for length and mass in the United States, though some metric standards were used in practice before then.
-The definitions of United States customary units, such as the foot and pound, have been based on metric units since then.

-The 1895 Constitution of Utah, in Article X, Section 11, originally mandated that: "The Metric System shall be taught in the public schools of the State."
-This section was repealed, effective July 1, 1987.

 On July 4, 1876, Melvil Dewey (known for his Dewey Decimal Classification) incorporated the American Metric Bureau in Boston to sell rulers and other metric measuring tools.
 Dewey had hoped to make his fortune selling metric supplies.

+Under the Mendenhall Order of 1893, metric standards developed through the BIPM were officially adopted as the fundamental standards for length and mass in the United States, though some metric standards were already in use.
+The foot, pound and other customary units have been defined in terms of metric units ever since.

+The 1895 Constitution of Utah, in Article X, Section 11, required that "The Metric System shall be taught in the public schools of the State."
+This section was repealed, effective July 1, 1987.